 The Center’s Edge Revisited

 My first attempt at writing this novel occurred between 1971 and 1975.
-The idea for the story came to me while I was on a backpacking trip and high on a mountain top in the Grand Tetons.
+The idea for the story came to me while I was on a backpacking trip and high atop a mountain top in the Grand Tetons.
 The manuscript was written and copyrighted but never published.
 I concluded this monumental concept for a novel needed time for maturation, along with my skill as a writer.
-After forty-five years, I decided to revisit this novel idea.
+After forty-five years, I decided to revisit and revise this novel idea.
 I started rewriting the story in the spring of 2020 during the coronavirus pandemic and finished it at the end of the same year.
-The revised story is heavily influenced by the political and cultural “shelter-in-place” climate during this period in time.
-Aside from the working title, The Center’s Edge, along with the book’s four-part structure and the general concept of reincarnation, few elements from the original story have remained.
+The turbulent and destructive political and cultural “shelter-in-place” climate during this time influenced the story.
+Aside from the initial working title, The Center’s Edge, along with the book’s four-part structure and premise of reincarnation, few elements from the original story have remained.